okx/okexchain-docs/quick-start/build-on-okbc/deploy-your-own-okbc-localnet_new.md

 ```
 # Enter the okbchain's dev/testnet folder
+# Run ./run4v1r.sh. this script will run 4 validator nodes and 1 rpc node.
-# Run ./run4v1r.sh if the nodes do not run successfully, please check the `okb.profile` and set the `OKCHAIN_TOP` to proper location.
+# If the nodes do not run successfully, please check the `okb.profile` and set the `OKCHAIN_TOP` to correct location.

 ./run4v1r.sh
 ```
 you can show validators through the following command

 ```
-exchaincli query staking validators|grep moniker
+okbchaincli query staking validators | grep moniker
 ```

 This setup puts all the data  in `cache` folder.